Four phase plan of Spain

 Phase two if referred to as the ‘intermediate phase’.
 It would take place approximately from 25 May.
 This phase would allow restaurants with terraces, theatres and cinemas to reopen with limitations.
 Restaurants (inside) will be allowed to reopen but only with a third of its capacity, and with table service only.
 Cinemas and theatres will also reopen with only a third of capacity.
 Outdoor cultural events during phase two could be held with a maximum of 400 people.
 But only when seated and with social distancing measures in place.
 Cultural gatherings inside could be held with a maximum of 50 people.
 Historic visitor attractions and monuments could be allowed to reopen during this phase, but only with a third capacity.
 And only with pre-arranged groups or guided visits.

-The last phase, phase three, commence from around 10 June.
+The last phase, phase three, will commence from around 10 June.
 This phase will see further measures relaxed before the ‘new normality’.
 As well as allowing more flexible and free movement across Spain and between regions.
 The use of face masks will remain recommended for all citizens.
 All previous mentioned establishments are now able to increase to 50% capacity.
 This of course depends on the overall progress in combating the pandemic.
 Retail shops could also be allowed to start reopening at 50% capacity.
 Outdoor cultural events could now be held with a maximum of 800 people.
 But these events still need to be seated and with social distancing measures in place.
 In the last phase the beaches could finally be reopened, as well as hotel communal areas such as swimming pools.
 But this all depends on the region and province.

 Now that Spain is in phase zero people can finally go outside, why not give your walks a purpose?
 This is exactly what Charity Miles does.
 Open the app choose a charity and start your workout.
 You can choose between walking, running or cycling.
 For each completed mile, you’ll have earned a donation for your chosen charity.
 The basic rate is 25 cents for walking and running miles and 10 cents for cycling.
 During your workout you can view your exercise time and miles.
 When your workout is done you must post it on FaceBook or Twitter in order to accept the sponsorship and earn money for your charity.
 The app also gives you the opportunity to form teams, work together and raise money for charities.
 This isn’t the best app to track your workouts.